WJSoftware/wj-config/README.md

 that ASP.net uses:  Hierarchy levels are separated by double underscores.
 The prefix is configurable.
 + Other JSON data sources such as dictionaries and single value data sources.
 + The ability to create special functions from data that is meant to be used to construct URL's.
-The created functions provide route replacement values, query string generation and URL encoding.
+The created functions provide route replacement values, query string generation and URL encoding of replacement values.
 + An environment object with the current environment name and helpful `isXXX()` functions to quickly create conditionals based on the current environment, just like .Net's `IHostEnvironment` interface.
 + Configuration value tracing:  If needed for troubleshooting or debugging, the configuration builder will also create